 Supported Fibre Channel Adapters (FCAs) must be installed in the host server in order to communicate with the Enterprise Virtual Array.
-See the platform-specific release notes for a list of supported FCAs.
+Refer to the platform-specific release notes for a list of supported FCAs.
 Since the Enterprise Virtual Array requires a multiple path environment, a minimum of two FCAs are required for each host.

-NOTE: Traditionally, the adapter used to connect the host server to the fabric is called a Host Bus Adapter (HBA).
+Note: Traditionally, the adapter used to connect the host server to the fabric is called a Host Bus Adapter (HBA).
 The HBA used in the Enterprise Virtual Array is called a Fibre Channel Adapter (FCA).
 You may also see the adapter referred to as a Fibre Channel Host Bus Adapter (FC HBA) in other related documents.

-You should follow the rules and conventions for installing hardware for your server type.
+Follow the hardware installation rules and conventions for your server type.
 The Fibre Channel Adapter is shipped with its own documentation for installation.
 Refer to that documentation for complete instructions.

-NOTE: "Installing the Host Kit" on page 2-3 describes how to update the drivers to the Enterprise Virtual Array supported version.
+Note: "Installing the Host Kit" on page 23 describes how to update the drivers to the Enterprise Virtual Array supported version